Miscellaneous publications in Spanish.

 Prior Coursework

-With program approval, students are allowed to count no more than 6 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework from other institutions.

-Students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-The student would not be allowed to count courses toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
+Students are allowed to transfer no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+The student would not be allowed to transfer courses toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.

 Probation